 At Senszio, we have more than 3000 fabrics from which customers can choose for their bespoke suits.
-Here’s the stringent process we go through.
+We covered the raw material process procurement from the sheep throughout the industry in our previous post.

 Four times a year, our team flies to around 15 cities all over the world.
 Before setting off, we’ll have made an appointment with you and we’ll meet you in our comfortable hotel suite.
 There, we measure you and you choose your preferred style of suit and fabric.